 The global military robots market is segmented by platforms and mode of operation.

-Based on the platform, the global military robots market is bifurcated into land, marine, and airborne.
+The global military robots market is bifurcated into land, marine, and airborne.

 The airborne segment owns the highest market share and is expected to grow at a CAGR of 4.95% during the forecast period.
 Due to their superior vision, ability to conduct pre-emptive strikes, and capacity for monitoring specified areas, drones are widely used in modern warfare scenarios.
 By upgrading the capabilities of their current UCAV fleets and acquiring cutting-edge models, many nations are investing heavily in the modernization of their airborne defense and offensive units.
 This cutting-edge technology will support them in carrying out successful military operations.
 For asymmetrical warfare, where the combatant forces might achieve operational efficiency by coordinating with their adversaries, international armed forces have begun concentrating on the swift deployment of laser-powered unmanned aerial vehicles (UCAVs).
 A study on integrating a 150 KW solid-state laser on the Avenger (formerly Predator C) drone is being carried out by GA-ASI with private funding.